Open defecation is causing a public health crisis in rural India

 Unfortunately, the government’s main sanitation policies have historically, and continue to focus on constructing the kinds of latrines that rural people do not want to use, without addressing the long-term and complicated issue of pit emptying.
 We hope that by educating people about the most important causes of open defecation in rural India, we can encourage the adoption of sanitation policies that are more likely to speed the reduction of rural open defecation.

-r.i.c.e. is working to educate the government, the public and others working in sanitation about the health consequences of open defecation as well as why open defecation is so widespread in rural India, including pushing for uncomfortable but necessary conversations about casteism and untouchability.
+r.i.c.e. works to educate the government, the public and others working in sanitation about the health consequences of open defecation as well as why open defecation is so widespread in rural India, including pushing for uncomfortable but necessary conversations about casteism and untouchability.
 Some of the things we regularly do are write about open defecation for Indian and international newspapers, give presentations about open defecation, and talk with government officials and multilateral organizations about what kinds of programs and policies would be most likely to reduce open defecation in rural India.
 We also advocate for better monitoring of open defecation and have made recommendations about how to measure open defecation.